This is the online library of the genealogy collection and other interests of Norma Gillespie, a retired genealogist.

 Your visit is monitored by Google Analytics that identifies the county of origin, type of technology used, listing of pages that you visit, length of time of visit and live time feed.
 No personal identification is revealed.

 How long we retain your data

 If you leave a comment or have past correspondence with this office, those records are retained according to office policy, usually indefinitely.
-No one else sees them now except the Administrator, since the physical library is now closed to the public.
+No one else sees them except the Administrator,

 The work of other researchers is not used in this online library unless duplicate copies were found independently, or permission given to the Administrator.